-2. THE CAPITAL PRUDENTIAL INDICATORS 2024/25 - 2026/27
+2. THE CAPITAL PRUDENTIAL INDICATORS 2025/26 - 2027/28

 The Authority's capital expenditure plans are the key driver of treasury management activity.
-The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans.
+The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans are prudent, affordable and sustainable.

-2.1 Capital Expenditure
+2.1 Capital Expenditure and Financing